Milk - Squeezing Out The Facts

 Plant-based milk is on the rise around Australia, and although they may be lower in calories, they naturally lack key nutrients such as calcium and protein.
 Often though, these nutrients are re-added when they are fortified and packaged.

-Nut milk is controversial, as they do not contain any of the elements that define ‘milk' but instead contain water and nuts as a major component of their makeup.
+Nut mylk is controversial, as they do not contain any of the elements that define ‘milk' but instead contain water and nuts as a major component of their makeup.
 Despite this, nut milks are becoming popular in supermarkets and cafes.
+They also offer a great array of health benefits in fortified and calcium added versions.
+They often have a higher protein count and less calories per serve as well as a great nutty flavour for variety.

 When coming to a decision about which milk is best for you, check out these points below to aid your decision.